awsautomation/dev-picluster/README.md

 ## Upgrading

-1. Backup config.json
-2. Delete the picluster directory
-3. Clone the PiCluster repository
-4. Copy your existing config.json to the picluster directory
+1. Read the release notes on Github
+2. Pull the latest changes from master `git pull`
-5. Run "npm install" in the web, server, and agent directories.
+2. Run "npm install" in the web, server, and agent directories.
+3. Compare the contents of config.json with config-example.json to see if anything has changed

 ## Configuring and using the client "pictl"